WebEngineering-FHNW/hs19-cr-webec-ge-AndiSwiss/README.md

 ## Project grading

 Sometimes less is more: you included a lot of **CSS** dependencies, making their integration difficult.

-Anyway the result looks really good.
+Still and anyway the result looks really good.
+Congratulation!

 Side remark: I do NOT see where `public.gsp` layout could be used.

 Kindly Refer to [GradedExercise.xlsx](GradedExercise.xlsx) for grading details.